-During January and February 2023, the Company raised an aggregate of \$0.1 billion in the Company's third public offering and had \$0.5 billion of aggregate third party investor redemptions.
+During the period from January 1, 2024 through March 21, 2024, the Company raised an aggregate of \$0.1 billion in the Company's third public offering and repurchased \$0.5 billion of common stock through its share repurchase plan.

-In March 2023, the Company received \$180.0 million of net borrowings from drawing on its unsecured line of credit.
+During the period from January 1, 2024 through March 21, 2024, the Company received \$0.3 billion of net borrowings from drawing on its unsecured line of credit.